SEO Inc. CEO -Garry Grant as a Podcast Guest.

 Why do they need to participate with you and get reviews?
 Okay.
 I’m gonna tell you exactly how I search.
 If I’m looking for a product, I’ll give you a couple of examples.
 I’m looking for a product.
 The first thing I do is look at the product name and then just type after that the reviews.
 Do you know why?
 Because if the guy has three reviews and they’re five stars, and there’s another guy with 2000 reviews with a four and a half star.

 He pulled my teeth out.
 I was in pain for weeks. he screwed up the, you know, saying after, do you think you’re ever gonna go with that guy?
 No. No. Out of curiosity, I wonder why he’s so bad.
-I wanna go check him out.
+I want to go check him out.
 See, unless, unless you’re like bill, unless you’re like bill Murray out of that movie with, uh, you know, where he likes paying, you know, Steve, Martin’s a dentist and he is like, oh yeah, he likes that pain.

 Yeah.
 That’s the guy.
 That’s my huckleberry.
 I like little pain.
 Chuck, you had a hot question for Gary.
 Yeah.
 Hey Gary.
 I was wondering, we’ve been talking about content and all these things, but I was wondering, is there a certain way that you’re supposed to name photos on your website?
 Is there a way that people need to do that?